Wissam Boustany: Teaching

 Boustany was Professor of Flute at Trinity Laban, London (1999-2009), where he was made an Honorary Member in 2011.
 He also taught at the Royal Northern College of Music (2010-2015).

 He gives masterclasses worldwide, having launched his In Search of Inspiration summer courses in Minnesota, Brussels, Penzance, France and Greece.
-He has also been giving yearly summer masterclasses at the Scottish International Flute Summer School in St Andrews, Scotland, and the Grolloo Sessions with colleague flutists Matthias Ziegler and Ian Clarke, which take place in Grolloo, The Netherlands.
+He has also been giving yearly summer masterclasses at the Scottish International Flute Summer School in St Andrews, Scotland, and the Grolloo Sessions with colleague flautists Matthias Ziegler and Ian Clarke, which take place in Grolloo, The Netherlands.

 Boustany has served on judging panels of examinations and auditions.
 He has served on the juries of competitions in countries including the NFA Competition (USA), the BFS Competition (London, UK), Flute Meeting, (Larissa, Greece), and Abertawe Music Festival (Wales, UK).